Skip to content

 The second problem is not just a cost problem, it's an electric grid problem.

-Cars, as we know, are becoming electric ASAP.
+Cars, as we know, are becoming electric quickly.
 Now we're going to move heating to electric as well.
-What that means is that the electrical capacity of the grid needs to multiply, and it's not by three.
+What that means is the electrical capacity of the grid needs to multiply, and it's not by three.

 Animated GIF